raphaelcastilhoc/Test-Sample-Smart-Contracts/README.md

 ## Features

-- **Code Scanning:** Quickly scan your Github project for vulnerabilities
+- **Code Scanning:** Quickly scan your GitHub-based project for vulnerabilities
-- **Detailed Results:** View detailed results in different formats, directly on GitHub workflow console or on GitHub Code Scanning tool
+- **Detailed Results:** View detailed results in different formats, directly on the GitHub workflow console or using the GitHub Code Scanning tool
 - **Customizable Rules:** Customize the scanning rules to fit your requirements

 ## Getting Started

-1. Add a GitHub repository secret with name OLYMPIX_API_TOKEN and value with your API token
+1. Add a GitHub repository secret with `OLYMPIX_API_TOKEN` as the name and your API token as the value.
-2. Add olympix/integrated-security GitHub action in your workflow
+2. Add the `olympix/integrated-security` GitHub action into your workflow.
-3. (Optional) If necessary, customize the scanning rules using the input 'args'
+3. (Optional) If necessary, customize the scanning rules using the input `args`.

 ## Usage